Device catalog¶

 - Drag templates from the palette (all eight component kinds — interfaces, console, power, aux, panel ports) onto the panel; reorder by dragging, drop onto the dashed + zone to start a new group, double-click a cage to remove it.

-- Click a group to edit its label, 1 or 2 rows, and banking (visual gaps every N ports) in the toolbar, or add blank cages and silk-screen label text.
+{module}resolves to the bay position); an empty bay shows a labelled placeholder cage.
+A bay you don't place still appends its module at the end, as before — so old layouts keep working. - Click a group to edit its label, rows (1–4), and banking (visual gaps every N ports) in the toolbar, or add blank cages and silk-screen label text.

 - Save stores the layout on the device type — every device of the type